Skip to main content

 Academic

 The core of the academic debate centers on the definition of “voluntary” participation in wellness programs.
 The introduction of financial incentives, structured as either rewards or penalties, complicates the concept of uncoerced choice.
-Legal challenges and public commentary have questioned whether a significant financial incentive effectively coerces employees into disclosing sensitive that would otherwise be protected.
+Legal challenges and public commentary have questioned whether a significant financial incentive effectively coerces employees into disclosing sensitive health information that would otherwise be protected.
 This inquiry probes the very nature of consent in a hierarchical employment relationship.

 What Is the Regulatory History of These Wellness Rules?